dotart.blog

 “What's happening to us?
 What is this?” she whispered.
 I felt that awful sinking feeling again.
 “Please tell me.
 Please.”

-I can't handle this kind of thing.
+I can't handle this shit.
 I'm not cut out for it.
-I'm too weak, too soft, too easy to drag into other people's problems.
-I hate it, hate it.
-Why couldn't I just shrug it off?
-Why did this always happen?
+I hate it, hate it, how I couldn't just let anything go.
+Why did I care?

 I explained the valley, explained why she was there.
 I let her cling to my arm as I explained what was probably happening to her brain and felt a little bit like dying.